 Benefits of Sleeping on the Left Side of Your Body

-When you sleep on your left side, you contribute to the health of many of your organs, since it makes their work easier.
-Among other functions, you improve your circulation and digestion.
+When you sleep on your left side, you're helping a lot of your organs stay healthy because it makes their jobs easier.
+For example, sleeping on this side helps improve your circulation and digestion.

 What side of the body do you usually sleep on?
-On the right or on the left?
-Or are you perhaps one who sleeps belly up?
-Experts advise that the best side to sleep on is the left side of your body is actually best for your health.
+On the right or the left?
+Or are you one of those people sleeps facing up?
+Experts say that sleeping on the left side of your body is actually best for your health.
 Read on to learn why!

-Dr. Doulliard tells us that sleeping on the left side is the most natural.
-This part is the dominant side of the lymphatic system.
-It is here where the lymph system drains; the lymph system carries important elements like proteins, glucose, metabolites and those elements that must be filtered by the lymph nodes and that have to be drained to the left side.
-So, remember, the first reason is precisely for our lymph system.
+Dr. Doulliard says that sleeping on the left side of your body is the most natural position.
+It’s the dominant side of the lymphatic system.
+The lymphatic system carries important elements like proteins, glucose, metabolites and any other elements that need to be filtered by the lymph nodes.

 2. For anatomical reasons

-If you are someone who always takes a nap or someone who feels obligated to do so after eating a lot, then remember to sleep on the left side.
-This will favor digestion.
-You will get up more alert and less tired, and without a bellyache.
-Try it and see how good you feel after a little nap on the left side.
+If you’re a big napper, or just feel like you need to after eating a lot, then remember to sleep on your left side.
+This is good for your digestion and you’ll get up more alert, less tired, and without a stomach ache.
+Try it out and see how good you feel after a short nap on the left side of your body.

-So now you know, for your health, it is always more advisable to sleep on the left side of your body as often as you can.
+So now you know, it’s best for your health to sleep on the left side of your body as often as you can.
 How about trying it tonight?